ZenithVal/OSCLock/README.md

 | {     | Encrypts the application config with a password |
 | }     | Encrypts the application config with a password |

-SyncMode

-A float (0-1) is set and updated every second to reflect the percent of time remaining from your maximum timer value.
-You can use this to put the timer on your avatar like the example image below.

 # Credits

-- @FrostbyteVR is responsible for the original code of this tool.
+- @FrostbyteVR is responsible for all the original code of this tool prior to it reaching github.